mostafabrazi/MirthConnectExamples/README.md

 ## Mirth Connect
 NextGen Connect is a cross-platform interface engine used in the healthcare industry that enables the management of information using bi-directional sending of many types of messages.
 The primary use of this interface engine is in healthcare.

+### MirthConnectExamples
+Use cases implemented in Mirth Connect.

 ### Introduction
 https://www.youtube.com/watch?v=7nLumAzB0mo